 When I see magazine photos of couples getting massages together, lounging at resort pools and having candlelit dinners in swanky restaurants, I feel like they live in a parallel universe of romance.
 When you marry a Sasquatch in human form, romance looks a little different.

-My husband’s ideal vacation is hiking in mountains with as few people around as possible.
+My husband’s ideal vacation is hiking in the mountains with as few people around as possible.
 And what’s a vacation if you don’t bring the dog?
 So our destinations must be somewhere we can reach from Portland by car within a few days.

 I'm more of a city person.
 I’ve spent more time admiring nature from scenic overlooks along the highway than trekking deep into the wilderness.
 And while Gideon has much in common with Bigfoot, my friends call me Countess.

 However, that cliché about doing crazy things for love is true.
 Which is how I found myself in Stanley, Idaho in January.
+There, we discovered an unexpected romantic escape in the middle of winter.

 As we crossed the border into Idaho, we stopped at a visitor’s center to use the restroom.
 A friendly volunteer offered me a map and asked where we were headed.
 “Stanley,” I said cheerfully.